mariacaterinadaloia/QIA_foundation_challenge_DAloia/README.md

 > To complete this goal, implement the protocol in the anonymous_transmit_bit method within application.py.
 The provided template and helper properties, like next_node_name, prev_node_name, next_socket, etc., that will assist you.

 I firstly divided the code into 5 steps:
- Here’s a breakdown of the protocol into steps for implementation, based on your previous notes and the image you provided:

 #### **Implementation Steps for ANON(d)**